When Surgery Goes Wrong

 Clients often come to me wanting the answer to a simple question, “How could this have happened?”

-It’s often puzzling and infuriating, particularly if the patient feels they haven’t been given an honest explanation by their surgeon.
-Unfortunately, this is an all-too frequent complaint.
+It’s often puzzling and infuriating, particularly if the patient feels their surgeon hasn’t given them an honest explanation.
+Unfortunately, this is an all-too-frequent complaint.

 This is a complex and perplexing question that almost all patients who have suffered surgical complications contemplate at one point or another.
-This question can rarely, if ever, be answered by the patient him/herself because in almost all cases, the patient is under anesthesia during the surgery, and his/her family members are waiting anxiously in another part of the hospital.
+This question can rarely, if ever, be answered by the patient himself/herself because, in almost all cases, the patient is under anesthesia during the surgery, and his/her family members are waiting anxiously in another part of the hospital.

-Unless the procedure was being video-recorded (which is very rare), the only people who will ever have firsthand knowledge about what happened during a surgery are the surgeons themselves and/or the other members of the surgical team.
+Unless the procedure was being video-recorded (which is very rare), the only people who will ever have firsthand knowledge about what happened during surgery are the surgeons themselves and/or the other surgical team members.

 In an ideal world, the surgeons and their team members would admit to making a mistake.